fedimint/fedimint/docs/rustdoc-index.md

 # Overview

-Fedimint is implemented in [Rust](https://www.rust-lang.org/) and consists of multiple modules (called "crates" in Rust).
+Fedimint is implemented in [Rust](https://www.rust-lang.org/) and consists of multiple Rust crates.
 On a high-level Fedimint architecture consist of:

 * Server side: [`fedimintd`](./fedimintd/index.html) daemon typically running on Linux servers, serving a role of a a "peer" in a Federation by communicating with other "peers" to form a consensus.